U.S., Russia fail in rival bids for U.N. action on Venezuela

 Russia and the United States have been at loggerheads over a U.S.-led campaign for international recognition of Juan Guaido, the Venezuelan opposition leader and head of the country’s elected National Assembly, over President Nicholas Maduro.
 Guaido last month declared himself the interim head of state.

 Russia and China vetoed a U.S.-drafted U.N.
 Security Council resolution calling for a free and fair presidential election in Venezuela and unhindered aid access.
-The U.S. text garnered a minimum nine votes - forcing the double veto, while South Africa also voted no. Ivory Coast, Indonesia and Equatorial Guinea abstained.
+The U.S. text garnered a minimum nine votes - forcing the double veto, while South Africa also voted no. Three countries abstained.

 “By voting against this resolution some members of this council continue to shield Maduro and his cronies and prolong the suffering of the Venezuelan people.
 This man-made crisis has extended well beyond Venezuela’s borders and threatens to destabilize the region,” U.S. special envoy for Venezuela Elliott Abrams told the council.